my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 \end{align*}
 $$

-Note: The CLT is a very powerful result. $X_1, \ldots, X_n$ can be from any possible distribution (with finite mean and variance), and still their normalised sample mean will be standard normal.
+Note: The CLT is a very powerful result. $X_1, \ldots, X_n$ can be from any possible distribution (*iid* with *finite mean and variance*), and still their normalised sample mean will be standard normal.

 In practice, we replace $\sigma$ with $\widehat{\sigma}$ because we do not observe $\sigma$ but we do observe $\widehat{\sigma}$.